UnifiedPush/specifications/specifications/android.md

 PS: the push server (connected to D)

 1. C enables Unifiedpush for the first time
-    1. C: Request the default application for the deeplink `unifiedpush://link`
+    1. C: Request the default application for the deep link `unifiedpush://link`
     2. D: [Link Activity] opens and set result to RESULT_OK with the auth token (extra: auth_token)
 2. C request one or more registration, auth is always the same, token is different for each registration.
     1. C->D: [org.unifiedpush.android.distributor.REGISTER] (extra: auth_token, token)